math-comp/math-comp/CONTRIBUTING.md

 - There is a number of "macros" that are available to state lemmas, like `commutative`, `associative`,...
   (see [`ssrfun.v`](https://github.com/coq/coq/blob/master/theories/ssr/ssrfun.v))

-- There are also macros that are available to to localize a statement, like `{in A, P}`,...
+- There are also macros that are available to localize a statement, like `{in A, P}`,...
   (see [`ssrbool.v`](https://github.com/coq/coq/blob/master/theories/ssr/ssrbool.v))

 ### Naming of variables